marcwieland95/documentation/metabox.md

 <a name="registering-metabox"></a>
 ### [Registering metabox](#registering-metabox)

-All metaboxs are registered in the `config/app.php` configuration file.
+All metaboxes are registered in the `config/singularities.php` configuration file.
 This file contains a `metaboxes` array where you can add your newly created custom metaboxes.

 ```php
 'metaboxs' => [